-An investigation of existing apps reveals that only a few, such as bogner's app [6], TransActive Grid [39], and Digix [17] exploit BC and SC to develop mobile apps with the purpose of flexible (in term of information from both parties to be presented to each other and accessing other parties information by D2D communications), legally valid, and safe transaction execution (guaranteed purchasing and renting transactions) for the Purchase ans renting use case.
-In this section an overview of above mentioned apps is presented.
+By looking in the area of P2P apps, it's clearly obvious that there are not a lot of Dapps to employ BCs and SC to develop mobile apps with the purpose of flexible (in term of information from both parties to be presented to each other and accessing other parties information by D2D communications), legally valid and safe transaction execution (guaranteed purchasing and renting transactions) for the Purchase ans renting use case.
+In this section an overview of existing apps are introduced.

-The application presented in [6] employs SC and the Ethereum BC for conclusion of rental contracts.
-In this app, creator of a contract can register rental objects that are stored in a dictionary and referenced by their Id's.
-SC stores the description of the item together with its rental price and deposit and when one party wants to rent an object, she scans its QR code with the camera of her smart phone.
+An app in [6] presented which, uses SC and Ethereum for the conclusion of rental contracts.
+In this app, the creator of a contract can register rental objects that are stored in a dictionary and referenced by their Id's.
+SC stores the description of the item together with its rental price and deposit.
+When one party wants to rent an object, she scans its QR code with the camera of her smart phone.
 The client then invokes the rentObject function on the contract and submits the deposit for the object.
 The renter is then assigned to the object together with a timestamp.
-When the object is returned, the owner of the contract can then trigger the reclaim-Object function that calculates the renting fees for the time of usage and sends the renting fee to the address of the owner.
+When the object is returned, the owner of the contract can then trigger the reclaim Object function that calculates the renting fees for the time of usage and sends the renting fee to the address of the owner.
 The deposit is then returned to the renter.
 Front end of the app that provides the user interface is implemented in JS and HTML5.

-bogner's solution a central SC is used to manage existing rent items and is more focused on the commercial renting of items from a store.
-However, the proposed Dapp in this article focuses more on direct unique transactions between two parties and also supports purchase contracts and supports the exchange of personal information between participants.
+The most important difference between the introduced dapp and the work of bogner et all, is that the decentralized sharing app uses a central SC to manage existing rent items and is more focused on the commercial renting of items from a store.
+However, this dapp focuses more on direct unique transactions between two parties and also supports purchase contracts.
+Another difference is that the introduced dapp supports the exchange of personal information between participants.
+Since it is an Android app, the client does not rely on a web server and has the potential to be completely independent of any centralized infrastructure when mobile Ethereum clients are available in the future.

-TransActive Grid is a not fully decentralized P2P energy trading platform that uses Ethereum based SC to manage transactions between participants in a local electric power microgrid.
+TransActive Grid [41] is a P2P energy trading platform that uses Ethereum based SC to manage transactions between participants in a local electric power microgrid.
 In the system, every owner of a "photovoltaic" facility installs a smart meter that keeps track of the surpluses she makes.
 The smart meter then updates the available surplus for this participant on a SC on the Ethereum BC.
 Interested buyers that live in the same neighbourhood can then interact with the contract to buy energy credits.
 Brooklyn microgrid [7] is the first renewable energy startup that uses the Transactive Grid system to create a local energy market.
+This system is not yet fully decentralized because it relies on the payment platform Paypal to conduct the financial transactions.